Which Turbulence Model Should I Choose for My CFD Application?

 Once you’ve used one of these turbulence models to solve your flow simulation, you will want to verify that the solution is accurate.
 Of course, as you do with any finite element model, you can simply run it with finer and finer meshes and observe how the solution changes with increasing mesh refinement.
 Once the solution does not change to within a value you find acceptable, your simulation can be considered converged with respect to the mesh.
 However, there are additional values you need to check when modeling turbulence.

-When solving in the viscous and buffer layer, check the dimensionless distance to cell center (also generated by default).
-This value should be of order unity everywhere and less than 0.5 for the Low Reynolds number k-epsilon model.
+When solving a model using low Reynolds number wall treatment, check the dimensionless distance to cell center (also generated by default).
+This value should be of order unity everywhere for the algebraic models and less than 0.5 for all two-equation models and the v2-f model.
 If it is not, then refine the mesh in these regions.

-This post has discussed the various turbulence models available in COMSOL Multiphysics, highlighting when and why you should use each of them.
-The real strength of the software is when you want to combine your fluid flow simulations with other physics, such as finding stresses on a solar panel in high winds, forced convection modeling in a heat exchanger, or mass transfer in a mixer, among other possibilities.
+In this blog post, we have discussed the various turbulence models available in COMSOL Multiphysics, highlighting when and why you should use each one of them.
+The real strength of the COMSOL® software is when you want to combine your fluid flow simulations with other physics, such as finding stresses on a solar panel in high winds, forced convection modeling in a heat exchanger, or mass transfer in a mixer, among other possibilities.